“Do I go for outpatient rehab?”

 Inpatient rehab is an intensive level of care.
-Clients live on-site at a treatment facility.
+Clients live on-site at a treatment facility, for anywhere from 30 to 90 days (on average).
 In order to take advantage of inpatient rehab, a person must meet these criteria:

 - The client’s primary issue must be substance use-related.

-- An assessment must deem Client suitable for residential treatment services.
+- An assessment must deem the client suitable for residential treatment services.